 The good news is that many children grow out of seizures or epilepsy.

-Febrile convulsions can’t always be prevented, and can happen before a fever is obvious.
+Febrile convulsions often can’t be prevented, because they can happen before a fever is obvious.

 Most children recover well after a seizure, although they might be sleepy and confused for a short while.
-It’s rare to die from a seizure, but there are risks if the seizure goes on for a long time (30 minutes, for example, or more) or if the child chokes on water or vomit.
+It’s rare to die from a seizure, but there are risks if the seizure goes on for a long time (usually 30 minutes or more) or if the child chokes on water or vomit.

 Learn more here about the development and quality assurance of healthdirect content.